 Quick Disability Determination (QDD) is another method that the Social Security Administration (SSA) uses to speed up SSDI claims.
 The Social Security Administration has at its disposal a state-of-the-art software program that assesses online applications to highlight those factors that increase the probability of a claimant’s eligibility for disability insurance benefits.
 Once an application is flagged, it is dispatched to a special Quick Disability Determination committee for review and final determination.

 Unlike the regular SSDI determination process, under the QDD protocols, a disability examiner can approve an application without the need to request that a medical specialist or consultant review the applicant’s medical records.
 Applicants may thus be approved for SSDI benefits within 20 days, subject to your medical documentation being up to date and complete.

 Often times, applicants for SSDI benefits are in a financial bind, perhaps facing fast accumulating bills and other emergencies.
 Waiting for the required months before an application to SSDI is approved can thus be beyond what a claimant can endure, possibly putting themselves and their families at risk.

 The “Presumptive Disability” program can come to an applicant’s rescue, paying benefits while the approval process is underway, under the following two conditions:

-- And that they meet the means or income test of the Supplemental Security Income (SSI) program, i.e. that their total net worth comes to less than $2,000
+- They meet the means of income test of the Supplemental Security Income (SSI) program, i.e. that their total net worth comes to less than $2,000.

 If the applicant qualifies for presumptive disability, they will either receive cash payments or they may qualify to Medicaid to help mitigate medical expenses.
 Cash payments that may be disbursed are paid for a period not to exceed six months, or up to the time when their regular SSDI application is approved if that occurs prior to the end of the six-month period.